AllegedlyLuca/plateupFPV/README.md

 ## What do I need to use this mod?

-You will need to use Preference System, and Harmony.
+You will need to use Preference System, KitchenLib, and Harmony.

 ## Controls